 People generally tend to be more familiar with the term wards and will be more likely to identify which ward they are from, rather than which LSOA.
 Wards are a very useful unit for analysis precisely because of this.

-However, datasets are often not published directly at ward level.
+However, ward level data is often not published directly.
 Firstly, because ward boundaries change a lot and are therefore less likely to be consistent over time (not too mention the administrative headache it would be).
 Secondly, wards vary greatly in size (anything from 1000 to 30,000 people), and therefore it is difficult to compare different areas to each other.

 So when using place-based data, you may need to source data for different types of areas depending on the questions you are trying to answer and the audiences you are engaging with (read to the end for resources that can help with this).

 Below are some other types of geographies that you may come across on your travels.
 Again, the majority of place-based data isn’t published directly at these levels.
 However, it is possible (in most cases) to aggregate to these geographies.
-These geographies are less commonly used than wards, but useful to be aware of nevertheless.
+These geographies are not used as much as wards, but useful to be aware of nevertheless.

 If there are any other types of areas you want included in this guide, please get in touch on firstname.lastname@example.org – we’d love to know what is helpful!